SVD-Based UGRM-GFT on Directed Product Graphs

 Traditional GSP methods usually rely on fixed-structure matrix representations, including adjacency matrix $\mathbf{A}$, in-degree matrix $\mathbf{D}$, Laplacian matrix $\mathbf{L}$, and signless Laplacian matrix $\mathbf{Q}$.
 However, such rigid representations are difficult to adapt to complex and changing graph topologies.
 For this reason, the proposal of counting graph matrices provides new research ideas for graph representation learning.
-Nikiforov et al. proposed the $\alpha$-adjacency matrix $\mathbf{A}_\alpha$ which, for particular values of $\alpha$, recovers the classical representation matrices $\mathbf{A}$, $\mathbf{Q}$ and $\mathbf{D}$\cite{ref23}.
+Nikiforov et al. proposed the \(\alpha\)-adjacency matrix \(\mathbf{A}\), which, for particular values of \(\alpha\), recovers the classical representation matrices \(\mathbf{A}\), \(\mathbf{Q}\), and \(\mathbf{D}\)~\cite{ref23}.
 However, matrix $\mathbf{L}$ cannot be obtained from the matrix $\mathbf{A}_\alpha$.
 Wang et al. proposed a class of graph representations $\mathbf{L}_\alpha$ called $\alpha$-Laplacian, which is capable of recovering the matrix $\mathbf{L}$, but is unable to obtain the matrix $\mathbf{A}$ exactly\cite{ref45}.
 Therefore, Averty et al. proposed the UGRM, defined as follows\cite{ref25}

-By adjusting the values of the parameters $\alpha$ and k, the UGRM is able to adaptively degenerate into the classical representations of the traditional adjacency matrix $\mathbf{A}$, Laplacian matrix $\mathbf{L}$, in-degree matrix $\mathbf{D}$, and signless Laplacian matrix $\mathbf{Q}$.
+By adjusting the values of the parameters $\alpha$ and $k$, the UGRM is able to adaptively degenerate into the classical representations of the traditional adjacency matrix $\mathbf{A}$, Laplacian matrix $\mathbf{L}$, in-degree matrix $\mathbf{D}$, and signless Laplacian matrix $\mathbf{Q}$.
+Specifically, the parameters $\alpha$ and $k$ are restricted to $[0,1]$, as this is the domain over which $\mathbf{P}^{\alpha,k}$ recovers all classical graph representations; values outside this range lack standard graph-theoretic interpretation.
 The UGRM can function both as a traditional matrix model and as a flexible parameterized framework.
 This dual capability maintains the mathematical rigor of traditional matrices while substantially expanding the expressive capacity of the model.